How to Apply

 Students who are unable to start in the fall term to which they are admitted must let the CEE Department know as soon as possible they won't be attending.
 Due to the selective admission process and space limitations, the CEE Department can not hold spots in future years for deferring students.
 Students in this situation will need to alert the CEE Department before the application deadline for the following year (April 15th) that they would like to be considered for admission for the coming fall term.
 Email the Department at firstname.lastname@example.org, and include any updated coursework information.

 Students who wish to defer from a fall term admission to winter or spring of the same year must meet with a CEE Department advisor to discuss their options.
-Contact the Department at the above email address to set up an appointment.
+Contact the Department to set up an appointment.

 After admission to the CE program, students will be expected to make satisfactory progress toward their declared degree and will be subject to the following rules: